 The list of possible renovations is long, so homeowners should carefully consider what projects to undertake, based on cost and the return on investment (ROI).

-Among the most popular projects for Linden Hills real estate are upgrades to the kitchen and bathroom, which can be major or minor, depending on personal tastes, the current condition of those rooms, and ROI.
+Among the most popular projects for Linden Hills, real estate is upgraded to the kitchen and bathroom, which can be major or minor, depending on personal tastes, the current condition of those rooms, and ROI.

 There are many smaller renovations that you can undertake, such as replacing the front door, replacing or refinishing wood flooring, painting your interior in popular colors, or design techniques such as adding mirrors to rooms to make them look brighter and bigger.